vzeizer/Science/README.md

 The code can be run with Python 3.0 or above.

+# What to install

+1. python 3.4 or greater
+2. numba
+3. NumPy
+4. scipy

 # LICENSE

 Stoner3D_FSMA is written and maintained by Vagner Zeizer Carvalho Paes.